D-Day veteran awarded Legion d'Honneur

 A D-Day veteran has been awarded France's highest honour, the Legion d'Honneur, at a special ceremony.

-Jack Parrott, from Grassmoor in Derbyshire, has been recognised for his role in Normandy during World War Two.
+Jack Parrott, 97, from Grassmoor in Derbyshire, was recognised for his role in Normandy during World War Two.

 He was described as "a hero" for his work helping to liberate France.